vandergus/srozum-camera-tester-wiki/Home.md

 ![](https://github.com/srozum/film_camera_tester/blob/596732486f047422b243e279404cc8ec0cb5f984/assets/images/product-small-1.jpg)

-## Features and characteristics (Firmware 2.6)
+## Features

 - Measures exposure time at the center of a frame of simple (leaf) and focal plane shutters of 35mm and Medium Format (6x6 or 6x45 using adapter) cameras.
+  - For leaf shutters of size #00 and #0 calculates estimated effective speed according to efficiency curve.
 - Measures timings of focal plane shutters with curtains traveling vertically or horizontally.
   - Results can be represented in a few different ways to help you detect different flaws in a shutter operation, such as curtains capping or tapering, uneven travel speed, etc.
+  - Automatically re-calculates curtains travel time according to selected frame width or height.
 - Measures delays between flash contact and shutter opening.
   - Automatically identifies X, M, or FP modes.
 - Takes a series of measurements, and calculates average stats.
   - Number of tests in series can be selected in the Settings menu between 3, 5, 10, or 20.
+- Allows to measure efficiency thus effective speed of a leaf shutters from size #00 and bigger.
 - Automatically detects the type of connected Sensors, and notifies you if wrong sensor is connected for a specific Mode.
 - Automatically detects target speed used to calculate the error.
   - Target speed can be set to "Auto" or pre-set from a list of standard speeds.
   - You also can select between two sets of standard speeds (Old style like 1/50 or New style like 1/60), depending on the type of shutter you are testing.
-- Automatically re-calculates curtains travel time according to selected frame width or height.
-- Range of measured speeds from 1s to 1/8000
-- Accuracy 10µs (measured in the pre-set environment, using a signal generator and specialized light source)
-  - Accuracy may vary during real-life measurements with different light sources and cameras.
 - Allows to check accuracy and calibrate light meters and light meters built into a cameras.
+- Measures actual exposure at the film plane, which allows to test fully automatic, aperture or shutter priority cameras.

+### Characteristics

+- Range of measured speeds from 8s to 1/8000
+  - target speed can be presented using old, new or logarithmic sets of speeds.
+- Accuracy of time-based measurements
+  - ±10µs (measured in the pre-set environment, using a signal generator and specialized light source).
+- Accuracy of light integrating measurements
+  - ±0.1EV within 6-14EV range, although full range 4-16EV of a Light Unit can be used during the tests.
+  - Resolution -0.03/+0.01EV
+- Light Source
-  - Light Source brightness is adjustable within 4-16EV range
+  - brightness is adjustable within 4-16EV range
-  - Light Source can be switched between K12.5 and K14.03
+  - brightness levels can be switched between K12.5 and K14.03.

+> Accuracy may vary during real-life measurements when different light sources are used, camera orientation and other factors.

 ## Main parts and components